 JCPL provides unsecured wireless Internet access for public use.
 The library does not provide personal wireless devices or technical support for privately owned wireless devices.

 JCPL makes no warranties of any kind, whether expressed or implied, for the service it provides and will not be responsible for any damages suffered, including loss of data from delays, non-deliveries, mis-deliveries, service interruptions, or equipment failure.

 JCPL is not responsible for direct, indirect, or consequential damages related to the use of information accessed through the library’s Internet service or for damages related to the operation of, or failure of, the filtering software, or for its circumvention by users.

 Electronic files should not be considered confidential.
 When necessary, such files may be used as evidence in criminal investigations and/or prosecutions.
 To ensure patrons’ privacy and confidentiality of library records, JFCPL will not disclose personally identifiable information about library users except to law enforcement authorities as required by law.

 As with other materials, parents and guardians of minor children are responsible for supervising their children’s use of Internet resources at the library.

-Filtering: Because the library receives federal funding for public Internet access, federal law requires the library to install blocking software on the library’s Internet terminals.
-The Jefferson County Public Library uses a technology protection measure that blocks or filters Internet access to some Internet sites that are not in accordance with the policy of the Jefferson County Public Library.
+Federal law requires JCPL to use filtering software.
+The Jefferson County Public Library uses a technology protection measure which blocks or filters Internet access to some Internet sites that are not in accordance with the policy of the Jeffersonj County Public Library.